colding10/Kingfish/README.md

 > __I created a lichess account!
 Play Kingfish here: https://lichess.org/@/KingfishBot.__

 The engine supports __most but not all of the common UCI commands__.
 It is tailored to work with Cute Chess, an application for playing UCI chess engines.

-__The engine plays a very capable and competitive game of chess.
-It blunders once in a while however, and there are a few kinks to be worked out.__

 ## Usage